 Use Temp Cook/Hold to cook a variety of foods to the desired finished food temperature.
 The Micro Cook setting is recommended for batters, doughs, frozen foods and foods which are difficult to cook precisely with the probe.
-Temp Cook/Hold takes the guesswork out of cooking, because the oven automatically switches to "Hold" setting after reaching the preset food temperature and maintains that temperature for up to 1 hour.
+Temp Cook/Hold takes the guesswork out of cooking because the oven automatically switches to "Hold" setting after reaching the preset food temperature and maintains that temperature until you touch the CLEAR/OFF pad.